 Nearby National Parks

-Near to Las Vegas is a wealth of national parks and nature reserves that will feel like a breath of fresh air if you’re tired of the concrete and neon.
+Near to Las Vegas are a wealth of national parks and nature reserves that will feel like a breath of fresh air if you’re tired of the concrete and neon.
 Notably, the Grand Canyon is a four-and-a-half-hour drive away from Vegas (the Grand Canyon Skywalk is a little over two hours).
 You can try a helicopter tour of the Grand Canyon to get there a bit quicker.
 Other parks that are about the same distance or closer include Zion National Park (two hours 40 minutes) and Bryce Canyon National Park (four hours).

 Explore the Desert